-A steep ascent takes us down into the valley of the Simbua Khola after crossing an interesting wooden bridge.
+A steep ascent takes us down into the valley of the Simbua Khola after crossing an impressive wooden bridge.
 We ascend across some fairly steep and exposed slopes after re-entering the forest.
 We pass through Lamite Bhanjyang (3410m) and Amji Khola ascending to a pass at Dhupi Bhanjyang (2540m).
 The path zigzags down through the fields of corn and barley.
 Reach Yamphudin crossing the ridge at 1690m.
-Yamphudin is a mixed community of Sherpas, Limbus, Rais and Gurungs and the first real village since Ghunsa.
+Yamphudin is a mixed community of Sherpas, Limbus, Rais, and Gurungs and the first real village since Ghunsa.

 Day 24: - Yamphudin – Phumphe (1780m)

 Following the west bank we cross the Kabeli Khola.
 Ascend rocky cliffs on the rubble of past landslides.
 Crossing on a fragile-looking suspension bridge, get down to the ridge.
 Passing through the dotted house of Pauwa of Mamanke (1780m) continue to ascend rice terraces up to Phumpha.

 We climb to a ridge and descend through a series of side valleys past Phun village to Kesava.
 The trail continues to ascend to a Gurung settlement at Bhanjyang (pass).
 From here, the trail traverses a ridge and descends to the Limbu village of Khunjari.
 We camp below on the banks of Phawa Khola at 1430m.

 We descend from Phawa Khola to Taplejung for our overnight stay.
 This would be our last day of the trek.
 Enjoy the local customs and traditions in the evening.